ericsonsweah/raw_nodejs_routing_a_right_way/README.md

 This project uses Object Oriented Programming (OOP) and Functional Programming (FP) heavily.
 By Object Oriented Programming I mean Object Oriented Programming the Javascript way and specifically the ES6 way.
 And by Functional Programming I mean functional programming the Javascript way; specifically the ES6 way.
 It also uses NodeJs Native Stream API heavily especially the ```Transfrom``` API.

-All most all the backend codes and all the classes of the backend code inherit a single NodeJs API class:
+Almost all the backend codes and all the classes of the backend code inherit a single NodeJs API class:

 ```javascript
  Transform